Ashayumi/QuackHacks2026/README.md

 The Missing Staple is a browser-based murder mystery game inspired by the classic board game Clue.
 Players step into the role of a detective tasked with solving a murder by reviewing pre-recorded interrogation tapes of 5 suspects.
 Using an in-game notepad, players cross-reference answers, identify contradictions, and make their accusation — before the killer gets away.

-Each playthrough is powered by **AI agents** — every suspect has their own unique personality and is dynamically generated fresh each game, meaning that no two playthroughs are ever the same.
+Each playthrough is guided by **AI agents** — every suspect has their own unique personality and is dynamically generated fresh each game, meaning that no two playthroughs are ever the same.

 ---

 ## How It Works

 1. **A murder has been committed.** You receive the case file with the victim's profile and the crime scenario.
 2. **Five suspects have been recorded.** Pull up each suspect's interrogation tape and listen to their answers to 5 different questions.
+Afterwards, ask a singular question to all interviewees of your choice to help influence your decision.
-3. **Take notes.** Use the built-in detective notepad to jot down inconsistencies and cross-reference what the suspects say about each other.
+3. **Take notes.** Use the built-in detective notepad to write down inconsistencies and cross-reference what the suspects say about each other.
 4. **Make your accusation.** When you're confident you've found the killer — point the finger.
 But choose wisely or its game over.

 ---